giochor/midpoint_spread_tool/poc_guide.md

 | 15,000,000 | 9,100,000 | Cannot fit a curve from one point |
 | 15,000,000 | 8,700,000 | |

-**Minimum 2 rows at different impression levels per channel.
-5+ is strongly recommended.**
+**Minimum 3 rows at different impression levels per channel (CT-mode requires 3 points above the 5% density threshold).
+6+ is strongly recommended for a High-confidence result.**

 ---